godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 Shows either the main menu or the pause menu.
 The enable_automatic_transition parameter can be used to specify if Escoria manages the graphical transition to the menu or not.
-If set to false, you can manage the transition yourself instead (if you want to change the transition type from the default for example) using the ``transition`` command.
+Setting ``enable_automatic_transition`` to false allows you to manage the transition effect for your menu as it transitions in and out.
+Place a ``transition`` command in the menu's ``setup`` event to manage the look of the transition in, and in the menu's ``exit_scene`` event to manage the look of the transition out.

 **Parameters**